waleedGeorgy/Secrets-PassportJS/README.md

 app.use(passport.initialize());
 app.use(passport.session());
 ```
-4. Define the google authentication strategy.
-The `GoogleStrategy()` function (middleware) accepts a callback `({ options }, callback(accessToken, refreshToken, profile, done))`, `{ options }` is where you set up your client ID credentials, `clientID` and `cliendSecret` are provided by Google, while `callbackURL` is defined by the user when creating the client ID.
+4. Define the Google authentication strategy.
+The `GoogleStrategy()` function (middleware) accepts a callback `({ options }, callback(accessToken, refreshToken, profile, done))`. `{ options }` is where you set up your client ID credentials, `clientID` and `cliendSecret` are provided by Google, while `callbackURL` is defined by you when creating the client ID.
 In the callback you define the "find or create user" logic.
-Just like with the local strategy we use the `done()` "verify" function to either return the found or created user and ready it for serialization or output and error otherwise.
+Just like with the local strategy we use the `done()` "verify" function to either return the found or created user, and ready it for serialization, or output an error otherwise.
 ```js
 passport.use(new GoogleStrategy({
     clientID: process.env.GOOGLE_CLIENT_ID,